UN health body goes Greek to rename coronavirus variants | DW | 31.05.2021

 The renaming comes amid concerns that countries where new variants are first discovered could face stigmatization

-The World Health Organization (WHO) said on Monday that it would start using Greek letters to name new variants of COVID-19.
+The World Health Organization (WHO) said on Monday that it would start also using Greek letters to name more noteworthy variants of COVID-19.

-It comes amid concerns raised by the Indian government that labeling variants according to where they were first detected leads to increased stigmatization.

 Officials at the Geneva-based UN body said this move would help simplify public discussions about variants.